9 Ways Rotary Die Cutting Equipment Has Changed Our Lives?

 Is rotary die cutting always better than flatbed die cutting?

 Not always.
 Rotary is great for roll-to-roll speed and volume.
-Flatbed can be stronger for thicker materials, larger parts, or certain constructions.
+Flatbed can be better for thicker materials, larger parts, or fragile waste paths that won’t strip cleanly at speed.

-What’s the biggest hidden pain rotary die cutting solves?
+What’s the biggest hidden cost rotary die cutting can remove?

-What should I send Sanken to quote quickly?
+What should you send us to quote quickly and accurately?

 How do we validate before mass production?